GriffinJohnston/ldrs/readme.md

 ### `size: number`

-This sets the size of the spinner.
-Specifically, it defines the largest dimension (height or width) in pixels.
+The size of the spinner.
+Specifically, this defines the largest dimension (height or width) in pixels.

 ```jsx
 <Ring size={35} />